Skip to main content

 Beer garden Schoenbrunn in Friedrichshain at Summer time

-While the joggers and crossfitters pass by, you sit in Schoenbrunn in the Volkspark Friedrichshain and enjoy the evening idyll.
-We can especially recommend the pizza that comes fresh from the stone oven here.
-Meanwhile you can watch the swans on the opposite side and relax.
+While the hustle and bustle passes by, you can sit in the Schoenbrunn beer garden in Volkspark Friedrichshain and enjoy the evening idyll.
+We particularly recommend the pizza, which comes fresh from the stone oven here.

-Where: Close to the swan lake at Volkspark Friedrichshain
+Where: By the swan pond in Volkspark Friedrichshain, Friedrichshain

 Sacrow church in Potsdam bei Berlin

-At this point we had to cheat a little: The Heilandskirche in Sacrow is not in Berlin.
-But you can look from there to the Berlin waterside.
-From 1844 on, the church was planned and today it rises into the water like a ship.
-The church's old walls and the murmur of the river Havel will help you forget the stress of everyday life - perfect for a romantic trip for two.
-And a bathing beach is also just around the corner.
+We had to cheat a little here: the Heilandskirche in Sacrow isn’t actually in Berlin at all.
+However, you can look out over the Berlin riverbank from there.
+Plans for the church were drawn up in 1844, and today it juts out into the water like a ship.
+The church’s ancient walls and the murmur of the River Havel will quickly make you forget the stresses of everyday life – perfect for a romantic getaway for two.
+And there’s a bathing beach just around the corner too.

 Where: Fährstraße, Potsdam